Kangerlussuaq: Climate

-The climate in Kangerlussuaq is subarctic (Köppen Dfc), bordering on tundra climate (Köppen ET) and unusually for somewhere this far north (In the arctic circle), a cold-semi-arid climate (Köppen BSk), with the area receiving very little rainfall.
+The climate in Kangerlussuaq is subarctic (Köppen Dfc), bordering on tundra climate (Köppen ET) and unusually for somewhere this far north (in the Arctic Circle), a cold-semi-arid climate (Köppen BSk), with the area receiving very little rainfall.

-In July 2012 a gust of warm air resulted in glacier meltwater which wiped out a key crossing of the Watson River.
+In July 2012 a gust of warm air resulted in glacier meltwater which wiped out the bridge over the Watson River next to the town.